 These snapshots are created on a periodic basis and can be restored if the data is deleted.

 An immutable snapshot is important when software-defined storage software cannot provide data redundancy because it does not use RAID like a redundant array of independent disks (RAID) which mirrors or duplicates data in case of disk failure.
 An immutable snapshot provides software-defined storage software with the opportunity to recover data in the event of an outage.

 Software Data Protection Against Malware And Ransomware

 Anti-ransomware software uses encrypted software-defined storage solutions to prevent the software-defined storage solution from becoming corrupted or compromised by malware and malicious software.

 The software-defined storage solution will encrypt data before it is backed up to a remote location and again when it is restored from backup.

 The software-defined storage solution has data protection that protects against man-in-the-middle attacks, hardware failure, and accidental deletion.

 A software-defined storage solution that has software protection against malware and ransomware software is an important feature to look for.

 Immutable Storage with WORM repositories

-WORM STORAGE is the perfect solution for storing objects written to SDS due to their Write-Once Read-Many characteristics.
-WORM STORAGE enables users through access control lists (ACL) on each file and directory that specify which users have edit/update permission, as well as who has deletion rights over a particular object.
+WORM storage, also called immutable storage, is the perfect solution for storing objects written to SDS due to their Write-Once Read-Many characteristics.
+WORM storage enables users through access control lists (ACL) on each file and directory that specify which users have edit/update permission, as well as who has deletion rights over a particular object.
 This means files never need to be overwritten or deleted – they stay in place for decades but can’t be edited or added to by unauthorized personnel.